huggingface/datasets/docs/source/add_metric.rst

 Adding metric metadata
 ----------------------------------

-The :func:`datasets.Metric._info` method is in charge of specifying the metric metadata as a :obj:`datasets.MetricInfo` dataclass and in particular the :class:`datasets.Features` which defined the types of the predictions and the references. :class:`datasets.MetricInfo` has a predefined set of attributes and cannot be extended.
+The :func:`datasets.Metric._info` method is in charge of specifying the metric metadata as a :obj:`datasets.MetricInfo` dataclass and in particular the :class:`datasets.Features` which defines the types of the predictions and the references. :class:`datasets.MetricInfo` has a predefined set of attributes and cannot be extended.
 The full list of attributes can be found in the package reference.

 The most important attributes to specify are: